JeffreyRodriguez/Liberator12k/Forend/TopBreak_CAFE12.md

 <!-- NEW PAGE -->
 ## Post-Processing
-If you purchased a kit, all the machining is already done for you.
+If you purchased a kit all the machining is already done for you.

 ### Foregrip Cluster Heatset
 Install the *Foregrip Bolt Nut* on the inside of the *Cluster*.